Skip to content

-Wolfgang Hingerl: «aleno takes an extremely large amount of work off our hands»
+Wolfgang Hingerl: «aleno takes an large amount of work off our hands»

 In addition to being Head Sommelier at Bar Mural, Wolfgang Hingerl is also General Manager and Host of the entire Mural Group.
 Previously, he poured only the best drops in innovative restaurants such as the Last Supper or the first farm-to-table restaurant, Cantine Cantona.
 In this interview, he gives a look behind the curtain of the restaurant business.